Maximum hours policy template

 Overtime

-When overtime applies and how it is managed.
+When overtime applies, how it is approved and how it is paid.

 Averaging arrangements